danmxli/danmxli.github.io/_tabs/about.md

 {: .prompt-tip }
 > VARIOUS UPDATES STILL IN PROGRESS.
 {: .prompt-warning }
-> Created category for projects
-{: .prompt-tip }
-> Created category for software learning
-{: .prompt-tip }
+> Created categories for projects and software learning {: .prompt-tip }